Tofu Lettuce Tomato Sandwich, a New Vegan Cookbook & a Giveaway

 - Falafel & apple salad sandwich via Tinned Tomatoes

-- Pulled jackfruit via Tin and Thyme
+- Pulled jackfruit in a bun via Tin and Thyme

 - Rainbow sandwich with air fried vegetables via Planet Veggie

 - Spiced chickpea & carrot sandwich via Tinned Tomatoes

 - Vegan tuna mayo sandwich via Veggie Desserts